mapbender/mapbender-documentation/en/functions/search/simplesearch.rst

 ---------------

 .. code-block:: yaml
+   placeholder: 'please search'                                                       # Text to display when the search fiels is empty.
+If placeholder is not defined the content of title is used.
+   anchor: 'right-bottom'                                                             # Position (only when used in content area).
+Options: 'left-top', 'right-top', 'left-bottom', 'right-bottom'
    query_url: http://example.com/solr/core/0/select?wt=json&indent=true&rows=8        # Example Solr URL (e.g. ``http://localhost:8080/solr/core/0/select?wt=json&indent=true``) or Nominatim URL.
    query_key: q                                                                       # The query parameter key to append
    query_ws_replace:                                                                  # Pattern for replacing white spaces.